fongc123/notes/Image Processing/Color Processing.md

 - <span style = "color:lightblue">pseudocolor image</span>: assigning colors to gray values
 - <span style = "color:lightblue">full color image</span>: manipulating colored images

+> [!INFO]
+> Noise is less noticeable in colored images.
+This is because noise gets reduced when there are multiple images.
+Since there are three images (one for each channel), the result due to averaging is less noisy.

 # Pseudocolor Processing
 Humans can distinguish different colors better than different shades of gray, as found in medical images.
 Additionally, pseudocolor processing can be used when giving color to originally grayscale images.